hassanz93/Transportation/README.md

 # Transportation
 Transportation Website similar to Uber and Bolt

-Used HTML, CSS, BootStrap, JavaScript, PHP, and MySQL to build the webiste from scratch youtube link for display:
+Used HTML, CSS, BootStrap, JavaScript, PHP, and MySQL to build the webiste from scratch.

+youtube link for website display: https://youtu.be/07pc82rPNcY